-December 31, 2022
+December 31,

-2022 2021
+2023 2022

-Revolving credit facility \$ 64,500 \$ 53,500
+Revolving credit facility \$ 65,000 \$ 64,500

-Less: unamortized debt issuance costs (a) (1,608) (2,128)
+Less: unamortized debt issuance costs (a) (1,086) (1,608)

-Long-term debt, net \$ 62,892 \$ 51,372
+Long-term debt, net \$ 63,914 \$ 62,892

-(a) Amortization expense for debt issuance costs was \$520, \$488, and \$330 for the years ended December 31, 2022, 2021 and 2020, respectively, and is recorded in interest expense, n consolidated statements of income.
+(a) Amortization expense for debt issuance costs was \$521, \$520, and \$488 for the years ended December 31, 2023, 2022 and 2021, respectively, and is recorded in interest expense, n consolidated statements of income.

-On February 23, 2021, Pennant entered into an amendment to its existing credit agreement (as amended, the "Credit Agreement"), which provides for an increased revolving credit facility with a syndicate of banks with a borrowing capacity of \$150,000 (the "Revolving Credit Facility").
-The interest rates applicable to loans under the Revolving Credit Facility are, at the Company's election, either (i) Adjusted LIBOR (as defined in the Credit Agreement) plus a margin ranging from 2.3% to 3.3% per annum or (ii) Base Rate plus a margin ranging from 1.3% to 2.3% per annum, in each case based on the ratio of Consolidated Total Net Debt to Consolidated EBITDA (each, as defined in the Credit Agreement).
+On June 12, 2023, Pennant entered into the Second Amendment to the Credit Agreement that replaced the reference rate in the Credit Agreement from LIBOR-based rates to SOFR-based rates.
+The Credit Agreement provides for a revolving credit facility with a syndicate of banks with a borrowing capacity of \$150,000 (the "Revolving Credit Facility").
+The interest rates applicable to loans under the Revolving Credit Facility are, at the Company's election, either (i) Adjusted Term SOFR (as defined in the Credit Agreement) plus a margin ranging from 2.3% to 3.3% per annum or (ii) Base Rate plus a margin ranging from 1.3% to 2.3% per annum, in each case, based on the ratio of Consolidated Total Net Debt to Consolidated EBITDA (each, as defined in the Credit Agreement).
 In addition, Pennant pays a commitment fee on the undrawn portion of the commitments under the Revolving Credit Facility which ranges from 0.35% to 0.50% per annum, depending on the Consolidated Total Net Debt to Consolidated EBITDA ratio of the Company and its subsidiaries.
 The Company is not required to repay any loans under the Credit Agreement prior to maturity in 2026, other than to the extent the outstanding borrowings exceed the aggregate commitments under the Credit Agreement.
-As of December 31, 2022, the Company's weighted average interest rate on its outstanding debt was 7.0%.
-As of December 31, 2022, the Company had available borrowing on the Revolving Credit Facility of \$81,314, which is net of outstanding letters of credit of \$4,186.
+As of December 31, 2023, the Company's weighted average interest rate on its outstanding debt was 7.9%.
+As of December 31, 2023, the Company had available borrowing on the Revolving Credit Facility of \$80,814, which is net of outstanding letters of credit of \$4,186.